FlashModz/image-egg/README.md

 # image-egg
-This is a docker image for MoonLight
+This is a stars repository for MoonLight